Probabilistic AutoRegressive Neural Networks for Accurate Long-range Forecasting: Proposed Model

 \section{Proposed Model}

-In this section, we discuss the design of the proposed PARNN model, computation of its prediction intervals, asymptotic properties of the proposal and finally, some practical usefulness of the theoretical results from practitioners' viewpoint.
-Practical usage of the proposal for real-world time series datasets are presented in Sec. \ref{experimental}.
+In this section, we discuss the formulation of the proposed PARNN model and the computation of its prediction intervals.
+Practical usage of the proposal for real-world time series datasets is presented in Sec. \ref{experimental}.